China's Xi expands powers, promotes allies

 On Saturday, Xi’s predecessor, 79-year-old Hu Jintao, abruptly left a meeting of the party Central Committee with an aide holding his arm.
 That prompted questions about whether Xi was flexing his powers by expelling other leaders.
 The official Xinhua News Agency later reported Hu was in poor health and needed to rest.

-Xi and other Standing Committee members appeared for the first time as a group before reporters Sunday in the Great Hall of the People, the seat of China’s ceremonial legislature in central Beijing.
+Xi and other Standing Committee members, none of them women, appeared for the first time as a group before reporters Sunday in the Great Hall of the People, the seat of China’s ceremonial legislature in central Beijing.

-The No. 2 leader was Li Qiang, a former Shanghai party secretary who is no relation to Li Keqiang.
-The holder of that post has since the 1990s served as premier, the top economic official.
-Zhao Leji, a member of the previous committee, was promoted to No. 3, which puts him in line to head the legislature.
-Those government posts are to be assigned when the legislature meets next year.
+The No. 2 leader was Li Qiang, the Shanghai party secretary.
+That puts Li Qiang, who is no relation to Li Keqiang, in line to become premier, the top economic official.
+Zhao Leji, already a member, was promoted to No. 3, likely to head the legislature.
+Those posts are to be assigned when the legislature meets next year.

 The lineup appeared to reflect what some commentators called “Maximum Xi,” valuing loyalty over ability.
 Some new leaders lack national-level experience as vice premier or Cabinet minister that typically is seen as a requirement for the post.

-Li Qiang’s promotion appeared to support that analysis because it puts him in line to be premier with no background in national government.
-Li Qiang is seen as close to Xi after the two worked together in Zhejiang province in the southeast in the early 2000s.
+Li Qiang’s promotion appeared to confirm that because it puts him in line to be premier with no background in national government.
+Li Qiang is seen as close to Xi after they worked together in Zhejiang province in the southeast in the early 2000s.

 Li Keqiang was sidelined over the past decade by Xi, who put himself in charge of policymaking bodies.
 Li Keqiang was excluded Saturday from the list of the party’s new 205-member Central Committee, from which the Standing Committee is picked.

-Another leader who left the Standing Committee was Wang Yang, a reform advocate suggested by some as a possible premier.
+Another departure from the Standing Committee was Wang Yang, a reform advocate suggested by some as a possible premier.
 Wang, 67, is below retirement age.

-Other new Standing Committee members include Cai Qi, the Beijing party secretary, and Ding Xuexiang, a career party manager who is regarded as Xi’s “alter ego” or chief of staff.
-Wang Huning, the party’s chief of ideology, stayed on the committee.
-The No. 7 member is Li Xi, the party secretary since 2017 of Guangdong province in the southeast, the center of China’s export-oriented manufacturing industry.
+Other new Standing Committee members include Cai Qi, the Beijing party secretary, and Ding Xuexiang, a career party functionary who is regarded as Xi’s “alter ego” or chief of staff.
+Wang Huning, a former law school dean who is chief of ideology, stayed on the committee.
+The No. 7 member is Li Xi, the party secretary of Guangdong province in the southeast, the center of China’s export-oriented manufacturing industry.

-None of the members is a woman or ethnic minority.
-The Central Committee includes 11 women, or about 5% of the total.
+The Central Committee has 11 women, or 5% of the total.
+Its 24-member Politburo has none following the departure of Vice Premier Sun Chunlan, who is in her 70s.

 Party plans call for creating a prosperous society by mid-century and restoring China to its historic role as a political, economic and cultural leader.